rfeinman/tictactoe-reinforcement-learning/README.md

 # Tic-Tac-Toe with Reinforcement Learning
 This is a repository for training an AI agent to play Tic-tac-toe using reinforcement learning.
 Both the SARSA and Q-learning RL algorithms are implemented.
-A user may teach the agent himself by playing the game for a couple of rounds, or he may apply an automated teacher agent.
+A user may teach the agent themself by playing against it or apply an automated teacher agent.

 ## Code Structure